-True Blue Migration manages the following employer sponsorship visa subclasses.
+True Blue Migration Services manages the following employer sponsorship visa subclasses.

 An employer-sponsored 482 visa allows you to live and work in Australia on a temporary visa, for 1, 2, 3 or 4 years.
-The visa length, English requirements and pathway to Australian permanent residency depends on the nominated occupation and whether that occupation is on the short-term list, medium-term list or regional occupation list.
+The visa length, English requirements and pathway to Australian permanent residency depend on the nominated occupation and whether that occupation is on the short-term list, medium-term list or regional occupation list.